Multi-Source Transfer Learning for Deep Model-Based Reinforcement Learning: Preliminary Experiments for 2 and 3 Source Tasks

 \section{Preliminary Experiments for 2 and 3 Source Tasks}

-In Table \ref{table:overalltableapp} and Table \ref{table:finaltableapp} the results for training on, and transferring, 2 and 3 source tasks as described in Section \ref{experiments} can be found for both FTL and MMTL, showing the overall average episode return and the episode return for the final 1e-5 environment steps respectively.
+In Table \ref{table:overalltableapp} and Table \ref{table:finaltableapp} the results for training on, and transferring, 2 and 3 source tasks as described in Section \ref{experiments} can be found for both FTL and MMTL, showing the overall average episode return and the episode return for the final 1e5 environment steps respectively.
 In Figure \ref{fig:curveapp} the corresponding learning curves can be found.
 These experiments are the averages and standard deviation across 3 seeds for FTL, MMTL, and a baseline Dreamer trained from scratch.
+As just 3 seeds were used for these experiments, they are not conclusive.
+However, they do show that regardless of the number of source tasks, our methods can extract useful information and enhance the performance compared to the baseline.